-Signal-to-noise (S/N) maximizing EOFs identify the most reproducible patterns or predictable components in systems with internal variability (Hasselmann 1979, 1997; Venzke et al. 1999; Barreiro et al. 2002).
+Signal-to-noise maximizing EOFs identify the most reproducible patterns or predictable components in systems with internal variability (Hasselmann 1979, 1997; Venzke et al. 1999; Barreiro et al. 2002).
 Here we focus on the interpretation of S/N EOF analysis as providing a "perfect model" characterization of predictability based only on the behavior of the GCM; observations are not used in the S/N EOF analysis.
-The perfect model assumption, used in many studies of predictability, is that the observed climate can be represented as a particular integration of the GCM (Kumar and Hoerling 1995; Rowell 1998; Sardeshmukh et al. 2000).
+The perfect model assumption, used in many studies of predictability, is that the observed climate can be represented as a particular realization of the GCM simulation (Kumar and Hoerling 1995; Rowell 1998; Sardeshmukh et al. 2000).
 This is a strong assumption on the model's ability to represent both the response to SST forcing and internal variability unrelated to SST forcing.
-Perfect model skill is evaluated from an ensemble of simulations by computing the expected skill of an arbitrarily chosen ensemble member with the ensemble mean.
-For a sufficiently large ensemble, the ensemble mean contains only the predictable SST-forced response, while a single ensemble member contains both the SST-forced response and unpredictable internal variability.
-When anomaly correlation is the skill metric, the ratio of the SST-forced ensemblemean response to internal variability determines the perfect model correlation r{perfect} (Kleeman and Moore 1999; Sardeshmukh et al. 2000), where S^2/N^2 is the ratio of the ensemble mean variance to the variance of the deviation of the ensemble members about the ensemble mean.
-The perfect model skill can be computed using grid-point values or time-series associated with spatial patterns.
-Often, the perfect model skill surpasses the skill of the ensemble mean when real observations are used, suggesting poor representation of the SST forced signal, an underestimate of internal variability or observational error.
+Perfect model skill is evaluated from an ensemble of simulations by computing the expected skill of the ensemble mean to predict the behavior of a single ensemble member.
+For a sufficiently large ensemble, the ensemble mean contains only the predictable SST-forced response, while a single ensemble member contains both the SST-forced response and unpredictable inter-